lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

    loimpress

 from the command line.
-The icon for Libreoffice Impress looks like a piece of paper with a red icon and a chart with bullet points on it.
+The icon for LibreOffice Impress looks like a piece of paper with a red icon and a chart with bullet points on it.